statds/ids-s22/notes/docs/exercises.md

     1. Keep in mind that the audience are the general public.
 So please make your presentation accessible and attractive.
     1. In a separate markdown file named `contributions.md`, document the contributions of each team member.
+The team leaders will be finalized on Tuesday, March 1.